theLK-team/PlaceHolder/README.md

 # PlaceHolder

-PlaceHolder is a terminal thingy. uhhh it some time work. maybe not idk free also uhhh yeah
+PlaceHolder is a terminal thingy.

+uhhh it sometimes work. maybe not. idk. free also. uhhh yeah.

-# what it does.
+## what it does

-...
-uhhh
-it downloads stuff
+- downloads stuff (if your lucky)
-maybe updates
-oh and you can play music made... wait no that doesnt work
+- updates stuff (not tested, wont test it)
+- runs stuff

+it’s basically a lazy command line

+also there was going to be a music feature but i forgot that music was a thing no im not tobyfox

-# Why the name?
+## why the name?

-uhh, I forgot to buy my name changing subscription
+uhh, I forgot to buy my name changing subscription.